 A man of few words, Peter always plans his schedule marked by pictures.
 He loves his art therapy sessions and can't help but enjoy outdoor activities such as visits to nature, walking in galleries, and horse-riding.
-In his free time, he can be found watching comedy TV, doing simple math, and playing games.
+He can be found watching comedy TV, doing simple math, and playing games in his free time.
 Despite, or perhaps because of, his visual and auditory impairment, he is bestowed with a good memory that can memorize his experience through an imaginative perception of the outer world.
 Such a gift is expressed in several creations of his.

 Martin arrived at Maják with auditory and visual impairment, because of which he can only hear white noise and suffers from extremely blurry vision.
 Such difficulties render nonverbal communication a struggle for him.
-To make things worse, he is also unable to move his hands and knees properly, making it difficult to independently engage in everyday activities.
+To make things worse, he can also not properly move his hands and knees, making it difficult to independently engage in everyday activities.

 Regardless, Martin maintains his dry sense of humour, often using it to make jokes rendering his peers and caretakers dumbfounded.
 He can also be seen cooking and spending time feeding and playing with cats, which he considers his friends.
 An intelligent person, he loves to write, through which he possesses a wide range of vocabulary.

-Born in Shina in 1980, Juraj describes himself as a loner who was abandoned by his parents.
+Born in Shina in 1980, Juraj describes himself as a loner who his parents abandoned.
 His poor eyesight prevented him from learning to paint.
 But when coming to Maják, he finally found a place to think, relax, and be with himself.
-A self-aware resident, he can't help but describe in detail how his deteriorating tunnel vision and auditory impairment hindered him to always seek help from outside.
+A self-aware resident, he can't help but describe how his deteriorating tunnel vision and auditory impairment hindered him to always seek help from outside.
 He prefers using sign language to communicate, despite his frequent struggle to understand it.

 Despite his emotionally explosive and stubborn nature, he is a caring, protective and charitable person.
 He can often be found helping others walk, play or eat, and donating artworks that he made.
 His favourite hobbies include watching action movies and sports, especially football.
 Despite his auditory impairment, he has music in him and can be frequently found dancing around to his own tune.

-His caring, music-loving, and scholarly-curious personalities are expressed through his spiritual canvas works depicting his work with themes of nature and protective figures.
+His caring, music-loving, and scholarly curious personalities are expressed through his spiritual canvas depicting his work with themes of nature and protective figures.

 At the end of each session, she can be seen covered in the colours of her creation: she becomes her own art.
 Radical as it is, such an immersive method helps her during times of distress.
 She loves to work in a large area as she can freely express her creativity.
 No one takes art as seriously as she does.